Mercerenies/a-turtles-troll/README.md

 * Chipped and damaged anvils can be smelted, like regular anvils.
 * Breaking glass gives the victim seven years of the Unluck potion effect.
+* Several crops turn to obsidian if not harvested within ten minutes of maturing.
 * Tridents always explode on contact now
 * Dirt placed in the End turns into a Shulker now
 * Fixed an issue with passive mobs failing to convert to chickens in